ITR Economics is the oldest, privately-held, continuously operating, economic research and consulting firm in the US.

 At ITR Economics, our unique four-phase business cycle is a reference that helps your company make the right decisions at the right time.
 This business cycle is the basis of our Trends Report™, and its phases are fundamental to providing you with appropriate and actionable Management Objectives™.
 Knowing what each phase of the business cycle entails is key, but there is more to it than that.
 How exactly should your business approach those Management Objectives as you enter new phases?
-Do you know the actions best suited for each phase, especially given that ITR is predicting an economic slowdown for the coming year?
+Do you know the actions best suited for each phase?

-The following information about Phase C, Slowing Growth, and Phase D, Recession, can assist businesses in navigating the upcoming downturn.
+The following information about Phase C, Slowing Growth, and Phase D, Recession, can assist businesses in navigating a downturn.

 Phase C – Slowing Growth